-NOTE: The SIR will be calculated only if the number of predicted VAEs (numPred) is ≥ 1 to help enforce a minimum precision criterion.
-This rule was instituted to avoid the calculation and interpretation of statistically imprecise SIRs, which typically have extreme values.
+Note: The SIR will be calculated only if the number of predicted VAEs (numPred) is $\geq 1$ to help enforce a minimum precision criterion.

 While the VAE SIR can be calculated for single locations, the measure also allows you to summarize your data by multiple locations, adjusting for differences in the incidence of VAEs among the location types.
 For example, you can calculate one VAE SIR adjusting for all locations reported.
 Similarly, you can calculate one VAE SIR for all specialty care areas in your facility.